AmanVerma2307/LGTraNet/README.md

 tensorflow: 2.5.0/2.6.0/2.8.0
 ```
 ## Instructions
 - We have provided the architecture and trainer/tester files.
+Please refer `SCConv.py`, `Transformer.py', and `trainer.py`.
 - Preprocessing and data file creation in `preprocessing.py`
 - Processed data can be passed in `trainer.py`: We have left space to pass in path of the data files.
 - For reproducibility, we have provided data, models, embeddings, and code for cross database experiment.
 Please go inside `./cross database` folder.
-- For testing in cross database, use `ArcFaceTest` class, instead of `ArcFac`.
+- For testing in cross database, use `ArcFaceTest` class, instead of `ArcFace`.
+This is present inside `ArcFace.py`.
 - Data files for cross database experiments are available at: [Data](https://drive.google.com/drive/folders/1KsLM7gbc4a256s_1lQPWRUKCRVYO_VwU?usp=sharing) .